Course unit search

 EN 20502 – is a second-year course unit taught in the spring semester.

-If you need to return to your home institution by early January, you must only take course units that offer an autumn assessment.
+If you need to return to your home institution by early January, you must only take course units that offer an alternative autumn assessment (PDF, 54.4KB).

-This alternative assessment allows study abroad and exchange students to take the necessary assignments before the winter break to complete the unit.
-This option is only available if you're studying with us for just the fall semester and there's a clash of semester dates with your home institution.
+This alternative assessment allows study abroad and exchange students to be assessed in a different way to the standard in-person exams in Manchester in January.
+The most common alternatives are to undertake the necessary assignments before the winter break, or to complete/submit assessments remotely in January.
+This option is only available if you're studying with us for the fall semester only and there's a clash of semester dates with your home institution.

 As part of your application, you'll need to submit a completed autumn assessment approval form (PDF, 201KB).